Home › Blog › Creating a Customer Satisfaction Survey: Best Practices and More

 Studies show that NPS is an indicator of long-term customer loyalty and retention.
 The industry leader in Net promoter score can grow twice as fast as the competition.

-Read Also: Best NPS Software
+Read Also: Best Net Promoter Score Software for 2024

 In the same way, according to Harvard Business Review, CES (Customer Effort Score) is also a great predictor of long-term loyalty and repurchase probability.
 For service-related experiences like contacting customer support, it outperforms NPS in predicting behavior.